sekanderb/Change-WooCommerce-Add-to-Cart-Text/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

 This plugin helps you to change the "Add To Cart" button text to anything from a simple settings page available in wp-admin → Settings → Reading

-== Description ==

-WooCommerce is one of the most popular WordPress plugin and best solution for eCommerce.
-The button used to buy products has static text and you can not change that without getting your hands dirty with codes.
-So we made this plugin for you to change the button text the way you want to be in any language.
-You can even use speacial Unicode characters, HTML5 Special Characters, Font Awesome or any other icon that loads on the page from your theme or plugin and Emojis too!

 = Features =